 The Council of Europe’s work in the fields of gender equality and women’s rights has resulted in a comprehensive set of standards aimed at achieving the advancement and empowerment of women and hence the effective realisation of gender equality in Council of Europe member states and beyond.

 The Council of Europe Gender Equality Strategy 2018-2023 builds upon the vast legal and policy acquis of the Council of Europe in this area and pushes towards these goals by supporting the implementation of existing standards through six strategic objectives:

-- combating gender stereotypes and sexism;
+- Combat gender stereotypes and sexism;

-- preventing and combating violence against women;
+- Preventing and combating violence against women;

-- achieving gender mainstreaming in all policies and measures.
+- Achieving gender mainstreaming in all policies and measures.

 Gender Equality in the Programme of the Youth Department

 The youth sector of the Council of Europe, works with young people on issues relating to gender and gender equality, understood as the equality of all women and men and people not identifying as either, is a central part of human rights education, defined as educational programmes and activities that focus on promoting equality in human dignity.
 The issue is addressed in the manual Compass and also in the manual on gender-based violence affecting young people, Gender Matters.